atsuchak/Competitive-Programming/README.md

 ## Structure

-The repository is organized (or will be organized) as follows:

-├── Competitive Programming/
-│   ├── PlatformName/
-│   │   ├── ContestName/
-│   │   │   └── solution.cpp
-│   │   ├── PracticeSetName/
-│   │   │   └── solution.cpp
-│   │   └── ...

-Where:

 * `Competitive Programming/` is the root directory for all competitive programming solutions.
 * `PlatformName` indicates the online judge or contest platform (e.g., Codeforces, CodeChef, LeetCode).
 * `ContestName` is the name or identifier of a specific contest (e.g., Codeforces Round #XXX, ABCXXX).